DenisMasterHerobrine/RotN-Translation/README.md

 NOTE:
 	- At the moment this translation pack is WIP.
 To get the localization you need to replace files that you downloaded, however there are a Reverter archive which reverts all Translation Pack changes in case something becomes broken.

+# Discord/Support
+You can find me or other translators in the official [RotN Discord](https://discord.gg/rotn) in #rotn-русский and talk to us.
+Report bugs using Issues tab on GitHub.